 - Tar spot does not usually compromise the health of the tree much besides the potential for the leaves to drop earlier than usual.
 It is helpful to rake and destroy the leaves once they drop in autumn.
 This will control the spread of the fungi and improve the appearance of the leaves in the following growing season.

-- Verticillium wilt is difficult to control.
+Verticillium wilt is difficult to control.
 You should send off a sample to your local extension service to verify if this is the disease that is present.
-The fungi can survive despite treatments with fungicides and can live in on the soil.
+The fungi can survive despite treatments with fungicides and can live in the soil.
 If the problem is severe enough, you may need to remove your vine leaf maple and replace it with a tree or shrub that offers resistance to Verticillium.